google/styleguide/shellguide.md

 ### Which Shell to Use

-Bash is the only shell scripting language permitted for executables.
+Bash is shell scripting language permitted for executables.

 Executables must start with `#!/bin/bash` and a minimum